Lessons from psychedelics is part three of a three part series on psychedelic integration.

 Let me say that again.
 The biggest gift from psychedelics., is that we don’t need psychedelics.
 The whole point of learning the correct application of psychedelics, is to realise that YOU are the catalyst of change, not the drug.
-And this is one of the biggest lessons from psychedelic therapy in my opinion which is often missed.
+And this is one of the biggest lessons from psychedelics and psychedelic therapy in my opinion which is often missed.

 The first two parts of this integration of psychedelics series have been quite comprehensive.
 Although as you can imagine, I’ve still only just scratched the surface.

 This last part I am going to purposely keep simpler and shorter while still providing insight.
 The simpler you keep life, the better and easier it becomes.
 The lessons from psychedelic therapy should be simple.
 Because psychedelics teach us to celebrate the simple things in life!

 Let’s rename ‘set’ again as we did before, to mindset.
 Your mindset will determine what you do and who you become.
 It really is that simple.
 Mindset is an inclusive term for beliefs, attitude, assumptions, methods and philosophy.
 There are two subcategories of mindset that will determine your success or not.
 And they are either a fixed mindset or a growth mindset.
-A fixed mindset will keep you stuck.
+And a fixed mindset will keep you stuck.
 This is where the world, you and life will always be the same no matter what you do or what opportunities you have.
 A fixed mindset holds on to the belief that intelligence and talent are unchanging.
 And that success is a result of talent and not effort.
 Breaking this fixed mindset is one of the goals of a psychedelic experience.
-And it is one of the main lessons from psychedelic therapy.
-It’s one of the reasons psychedelic therapy for depression and dis-orders of anxiety can be so effective.
+And it is one of the main lessons from psychedelics.
+It’s one of the reasons why therapeutic psychedelics for depression and dis-orders of anxiety can be so effective.
 Because they are problems maintained unconsciously by a fixed mindset.
 Either about all of life (depression and some anxiety) or a specific context (most anxiety, PTSD etc).

-Living with a growth mindset
+What is living with a growth mindset

 A good friend of mine who’s since passed, said something so simple to me many years ago in response to me saying “I’m not confident”.